kaleidawave/crates-release-gh-action/README.md

 Action for automatic incrementing of crate version and publishing to [crates.io](https://crates.io)

 Inputs:
-- `version`, the new version can be major/minor/patch or semver.
-Defaults to "patch"
+- `version`, A version argument, Can be major/minor/patch or semver.
+For monorepos a JSON map of crate name to release argument
 - `crates-token`, A crates.io publishing token (get from https://crates.io/settings/tokens)
-- `working-directory`, The directory which `Cargo.toml` is in.
-Defaults to ".".
-Use when publishing packages in workspaces

 Outputs:
-- `new-version`, the new version in semver form e.g. `0.2.0`
+- `new-version`, A JSON array of crates and their new version e.g. `[0.2.0]`.
+For monorepos this is `["*crate-name*-*version*"]`
+- `new-version-description`, For single projects the literal new version.
+For monorepos a chain of results e.g. `crate1 to 0.1.0, crate2 to 0.2.0 and crate3 to 0.3.0`

 ### Example usage